Signe Gaupset

-Signe Gaupset (born 18 June 2005) is a Norwegian professional footballer who plays as a midfielder for Toppserien club Brann and the Norway national team.
+Signe Gaupset (/no/; born 18 June 2005) is a Norwegian professional footballer who plays as a midfielder for English Women's Super League club Tottenham Hotspur and the Norway national team.
 Regarded as one of the best young talents in women's football, she is known for her attacking play, technical skill and goalscoring abilities.

 Club career

 Gaupset hails from Molde Municipality and started her youth career in Rival and went on to the largest club in the city, Molde.
 At a young age, she trained before school, after school and after dinner.
 High quantities of training may have contributed to an injury which made her miss half the 2023 season.

 Gaupset joined IL Sandviken in 2021, some time before her 16th birthday, and remained in the club when it was rebranded as SK Brann Kvinner in 2022.
 Gaupset made her national breakthrough in the 2022 Norwegian Women's Cup final, where she scored the two goals that put Brann ahead 3–1 to Stabæk.

 She then made her international breakthrough during the 2023–24 UEFA Women's Champions League group stage.
 First, she was praised as "a sensation" during Brann's loss to Lyon.
 One week later, in the reverse match against Lyon, Gaupset scored the equalizing goal in extra time.
 Lastly, against Slavia Prague one of her crosses was converted to an own goal; with this being the only goal in the match, Brann progressed to the next round.

+On 21 November 2025, it was announced that Gaupset would join Tottenham Hotspur on 1 January 2026.
+She scored her first goal for Tottenham in a 7–3 win over Aston Villa on 15 February 2026, also providing an assist for the goal scored by Maika Hamano in the match.